Malek23923/getdirections/README.txt

 You can also get a map with waypoints getdirections/locations_via/1,2,3,99

-If you have both the starting point and destination vids then you can use getdirections/locations/1/99
+If you have both the starting point and destination node ids then you can use getdirections/locations/1/99

-Where '1' is the starting point vid and 99 is the destination vid (note the 's' in locations)
+Where '1' is the starting point node id and 99 is the destination node id (note the 's' in locations)

-If you are using the location_user module you can make a link to a user's location: getdirections/location_user/to/66
+If you are using the location_user module you can make a link to a user's location with the user id: getdirections/location_user/to/66

 Same goes for from

-You can also get a map with waypoints of user locations getdirections/locations_user_via/1,2,3,99
+You can also get a map with waypoints of user locations with the user ids: getdirections/locations_user_via/1,2,3,99

 You can mix nodes and users with